top of page

 Distress Tolerance

 Distress tolerance teaches us to accept ourselves and whatever our current situation is.
-More specifically, we learn how to tolerate or survive crises using four techniques: distraction, self-soothing, improving the moment, and thinking of pros and cons.
-By learning distress tolerance techniques, we'll be able to better prepare in advance for any difficult situations we might encounter and cope with them with a more positive long-term outlook.
+More specifically, we learn how to tolerate or survive crises by using four techniques:

 Emotion Regulation